 3. What causes my bipolar episodes?

 It’s important to understand what causes your bipolar disorder.
 Some causes are neurobiological, while others are caused by an underlying medical condition (e.g., hypo/hyperthyroidism).
 Bipolar disorder can also be medication-induced.
 Anti-depressants, for example, are known to cause hypomania.
 Another possible cause of the disorder is substance use (cannabis, stimulants).
 Identifying the possible causes of your condition will give you pointers on how to avoid the triggers and what you can do to avoid or treat them as well.

 4. Can my medication cause bipolar disorder?

-5. Is an anti-depressant necessary for treating bipolar disorder?
+5. Are an anti-depressant necessary for treating bipolar disorder?

 If you have been diagnosed with bipolar disorder and have been prescribed an anti-depressant, it’s important to know whether you need it long-term because some SSRIs can trigger hypomania.
 The function of anti-depressants is to increase the amount of serotonin, norepinephrine, and dopamine — some of the feel-good neurotransmitters that drive up your mood, therefore suppressing depression.
 If used in treating bipolar symptoms, the chances of experiencing mania are high.

-Many specialists nowadays would likely prescribe other medications that have more positive effects on your mental health such as Lithium, Depakote, or Valproic.
-Lithium has been found to be a great treatment for bipolar disorder and many patients do well after taking it.
-However, regular monitoring is required during treatment to make sure you are taking the right dosage and find out if there are side-effects on your physical health.
-Patients taking Depakote and Valproic also respond well, but monitoring is also required.
+Many specialists nowadays would likely prescribe other medications that have more positive effects on your mental health, such as Lithium, Depakote, or Valproic.
+Lithium has been found to be an excellent treatment for bipolar disorder and many patients do well after taking it.
+However, regular monitoring is required during treatment to make sure you are taking the correct dosage and find out if there are side effects on your physical health.
+Patients taking Depakote and Valproic respond well, but monitoring is also required.

 6. Should I be concerned with alcohol and substances?